17 Jan Botulinum toxin vs Fillers: Differences, Uses, Effects and Myomodulation

 It is suggested that sagging and loss of fat and bone mass in the face that distorts muscle action and the balance of activity between muscles in the face.
 The muscles of the face become stretched when the overlying skin sags and this results in a reduction or an increase in muscle activity depending on the location of the face.

 One example of myomodulation is the use of chin fillers to reduce chin dimpling/ wrinkles.
 Have you noticed someone who has wrinkling or dimpling of their chin when they speak or pout?
 This is due to overactivity of the chin muscles (called the mentalis musle) which causes wrinkles in the chin.
-Conventionally, chin wrinkles can be treated with a baby dose of Botox/ botulinum toxin to erase these wrinkles.
+Conventionally, chin wrinkles can be treated with a baby dose of Botulinum toxin/ botulinum toxin to erase these wrinkles.
 In a demonstration of his theory of myomodulation, Dr Mauricio de Maio showed that chin wrinkles could be reduced with chin fillers.
-This would reduce the amount of Botulinum toxin if the patient still required botox to the chin.
+This would reduce the amount of Botulinum toxin if the patient still required Botulinum toxin to the chin.

 Myomodulation with dermal fillers in Singapore